ZenofCoding/endeavor-project/README.md

   - Be able to post reviews and ratings after the job is complete

 The ***service provider*** can perform the following tasks:
+  - Customize their profile/portfolio
+  - Be able to post their referrals and reviews
+  - Showcase their work with images and details
-  - Bid or apply for jobs
+  - Bid or apply for jobs from the posted job list
-  - Customize their profile/ portfolio
-  - communicate to the requestors
+  - Be able to communicate with the requestors